lawalter/r-shiny-electron-app/README.md

       "fs-extra": "^8.1.0"
       }
 ```
 <b>Note:</b> Modules are updated frequently and as such are subject to changing version numbers.
-It is important to double-check that these dependencies are up-to-date by replacing their version numbers with any newer version numbers by manually searching the module names on https://www.npmjs.com/
+It is important to double-check that these dependencies are up-to-date by replacing their version numbers with any newer version numbers by manually searching the module names at https://www.npmjs.com/

 <b>Note:</b> We are using ```"eslint-plugin-react-hooks": "^1.7.0"``` because using the latest v2.4.0 throws a warning.